 By way of safaris and particularly so when considering a journey through South Africa, the name Singita carries a lot of weight.
-Commonly regarded as the leading luxury safari operator in the country, Singita have built a name for themselves by providing an uber-luxe safari experience with added perks such as their own fly-in airstrip, all-inclusive rates with gastronomic three-course meals, an enviable wine list (and wine tasting nights!) and so much more.
+In this country, it could be said Singita is the epitome of luxury safari lodges.
+And so when I was invited to review Singita Boulders in the Sabi Sands, of course I was excited!
+Commonly regarded as the leading luxury safari operator in the country, Singita has built a name for themselves by providing an uber-luxe safari experience with added perks such as their own fly-in airstrip, all-inclusive rates with gastronomic three-course meals, an enviable wine list (and wine tasting nights!) and so much more.
+Read on for my full review of Singita Boulders.

 As one of the most popular lodges in the collection, Singita Boulders is a unique South African experience, completely decked out in local materials and decor, but with a contemporary approach.
 For those preferring a more traditional (colonial) style of decor, check out Ebony lodge by Singita, located just next door.